Plant Health Care

 When we first begin monitoring a property it is important for us to take an inventory of all the different pests and potential pests that may be inhabiting the property.
 From there we can make our recommendations from our IPM program and set up a plan that is best for you.
 In some cases the plan may be as simple as pruning trees to allow more sunlight and wind to pass through and dry out a wet area.

-Our licensed arborists and applicators can identify, diagnose, and treat many different plant diseases and pests including but not limited to: Ticks, Mosquitos, Browntail Moth, Poison Ivy, Winter Moth, Gypsy Moth, Hemlock Woolly Adelgid, Emerald Ash Borer, Anthracnose, Scales, and Apple Scab.
+Our licensed arborists and applicators can identify, diagnose, and treat many different plant diseases and pests including but not limited to: tick control, mosquito control, Browntail Moth control, Poison Ivy, Winter Moth, Gypsy Moth, Hemlock Woolly Adelgid, Emerald Ash Borer, Anthracnose, Scales, and Apple Scab.

-We offer a variety of treatment options for Browntail Moth through our IPM program.
-We can manually remove winter nests from trees up until mid-April.
-This helps eliminate a large portion of the population before they can begin feeding in the spring.
-Manual nest removal can be difficult in mature trees especially those with heights that exceed 80 feet.
-When mechanical methods are unavailable we have several chemical control methods that work exceptionally well against Browntail caterpillars.
+Here at Hawkes Tree Service we offer several chemical control methods that work exceptionally well against Winter moth caterpillars.
 Foliar sprays are applied directly to the surface of leaves using a high powered pump and tank system.
 When the caterpillars ingest the treated leaves, they will be fatally exposed to the product.
 We have several organic and synthetic products that we recommend for our clients.